microsoft/vscode-iot-workbench/README.md

 - The supported Arduino IDE versions are 1.6.x and later.
 - The Windows Store's version of Arduino IDE is not supported because of the sandbox environment of Windows app.

-ST-Link driver is required in Windows system.
-Please install it from [here](http://www.st.com/en/development-tools/stsw-link009.html).

 ## Installation
 Open VS Code and press `F1` or `Ctrl + Shift + P` to open command palette, select **Install Extension** and click `install from VSIX...`.